Decor Ideas

 A quieter color family

-Warm neutrals, muted greens, clay accents, and softer blue-green tones usually create a calmer base.
+Warm neutrals, muted greens, clay accents, and softer blue-green tones create a calmer base.

 2